Deploy Key

 Deploy Keys vs. Access Tokens

-- Read-Only: Deploy Keys are restricted to reading content; they cannot create releases or upload artifacts.
+- Read-Only: Deploy Keys can only read repository or artifact content; they cannot create releases or upload artifacts

-- Ownership: Access tokens are tied to specific user permissions, whereas Deploy Keys are resource-centric and independent of individual user accounts.
+- Ownership: Access tokens are tied to user permissions; deploy keys are resource-centric with no user association

 Default Permission Rules